1st Midlothian Artillery Volunteers: Disbandment

 Army Field Artillery (AFA) brigades were used to support different formations as required.
-LXXXIV and CCCXV AFA Bdes continued to support 51st (H) Division during the Arras Offensive in early 1917, but thereafter they were regularly moved around.
+LXXXIV and CCCXV AFA Bdes continued to support 51st (Highland) Division during the Arras Offensive in early 1917, but thereafter they were regularly moved around.
 By the Armistice in November 1918, LXXXIV and LXXXVI were with Fourth Army and CCCXV was with Third Army.

 2/1 Lowland Brigade

 Recruiting for the 2nd Line unit was good, and 2/I Lowland completed at Grindlay Street by the end of 1914.
 2nd Lowland Division formed in January 1915 (numbered as 65th (2nd Lowland) Division in August) but the lack of equipment and need to supply drafts to 1st Line units delayed training.
 2/I Lowland Brigade remained around the Edinburgh area throughout 1915.
 In March 1916 the division moved south to Essex and joined Southern Army (Home Forces).
 By May, the artillery brigades had received 18-pounders and that month they were numbered: 2/I Lowland became CCCXXV (325) Brigade and the batteries became A.B and C. Later, CCCXXVIII (2/IV Lowland) (H) Bde was broken up, with one battery joining CCCXXV as D (H) Bty.